Difference Between SRAM and DRAM

-Key Difference between SRAM and DRAM
+Key Difference between SRAM vs DRAM

 • SRAM has a lower access time and is faster, whereas DRAM has a higher access time and is slower compared to SRAM.